2-min scorecardSee what your manual month-end close is actually costing you

 • Visualization: Tableau, Looker, Power BI

 Assembled well, it can move a lot of data.
-What it does not produce is a governed Financial Intelligence Graph or an AI financial analyst.
-Those are still the CFO’s problem to build or staff.
+What it does not produce is one governed, reconciled model loaded into the Excel your team uses, or an AI analyst on top of it.
+Those are still the finance team’s problem to build or staff.

 Where Custom Pipelines Make Sense